karthik30018/SpringBoot/README.md

      - To make the `name` work without sequence we have to specify the `@ConstructorProperties({"name1","name2",...})`
        ![Screenshot 2025-06-11 064850](https://github.com/user-attachments/assets/f8163a40-1a15-48c6-8a6a-0babddd4eac6)

+  ## Note:
+ - If we have values which are compulsory then go with constructor injection.
+ - If optional value or optional property then use setter injection.

   ### Creating Interface

    - When we are using interface if a new implementation occcurs then no need of changing the main class(Alien).